matter-labs/zinc/zinc-book/src/02-getting-started/03-more-complex-example.md

 At this stage of reading the book, you may be unfamiliar with some language concepts.
-So, if you struggle to understand some examples, you are welcome to read the rest of the book first, and then come back here.
+So, if you struggle to understand some examples, you are welcome to read the rest of the book first, and then come back.

 Our circuit will accept the tree node path, address, and the balance available as the secret witness data.
 The public data will be the Merkle tree root hash.